Funeral Directing, Certificate of Specialization

 This program prepares the student for licensure as a funeral director and entry-level employment in a Missouri funeral establishment, as well as other states with similar licensing regulations.
 Funeral Directing courses are available to students who have been admitted to the Funeral Directing Program and/or have departmental approval.
-The Funeral Directing curriculum consists of two semesters of courses that are offered in the evening at the Forest Park campus as well as Distance Learning via the College’s Internet Web site.
+The Funeral Directing curriculum consists of two semesters of courses that are offered at the Forest Park campus.
 The Certificate focuses solely on funeral directing, with no courses in embalming.
 It is a nontechnical certificate, geared toward the business and public relations aspects of operating a funeral home.

 This academic program is designed to meet specific state or professional needs.
 It is not accredited by the American Board of Funeral Service Education.
 Students graduating from this program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required.

 The Funeral Directing program has been approved by the Missouri State Board of Embalmers and Funeral Directors, and it is the only such certificate program offered in this state.
 In addition, the program fulfills the educational requirement for licensure as a funeral director in Missouri, and graduates are eligible to sit for the state licensing examinations.
 This also applies to other states with similar licensing regulations.